Alejogb1/job-board/blog-data/why-isnt-the-perceptron-algorithm-converging-properly.md

 id: "why-isnt-the-perceptron-algorithm-converging-properly"
 ---

-, let’s tackle this.
 I’ve certainly spent my fair share of late nights debugging perceptron issues, and I can tell you, it’s rarely a single, obvious cause.
 The apparent simplicity of the algorithm can be deceptive, and the reasons for non-convergence can range from subtle implementation quirks to fundamental problems with the dataset itself.

 I remember one particularly frustrating project back when I was working on a rudimentary image recognition system.
 The core of it relied on a perceptron, and I was absolutely baffled when it wouldn’t converge, despite what seemed like a perfectly reasonable dataset.
 We spent days examining the code, tweaking the learning rate, and questioning the sanity of the universe in general.
 What eventually emerged was a combination of a few factors, which, I've found, are surprisingly common.
 Let's delve into those and how to approach them.